Elhanan Winchester: Universal Baptist Church at Parliament Court (1793–1794)

-Return to American
+Return to America

 Without informing anyone, Winchester abruptly departed London in May 1794.
 His biographer alluded to a personal matter that prompted his return, stating, "He came to America alone."
 Winchester later explained his departure in a letter to a London colleague.
 In that letter Winchester was explicit that he fled his London residence due to his wife, Maria Knowles.
 "I tell you that I have been driven from my own house by the hands of my wife."

 The separation was not long-lived.
 Seven months later, Mrs. Winchester sailed for America and was reunited with her husband.

 Arriving in Boston from London, Winchester began to travel and preach.
 He preached in his hometown of Brookline and other familiar towns such as Roxbury, Grafton, Hull, Canterbury, and Oxford.
 He temporarily filled the pulpit at Rev. John Murray's society.
 He wrote to his brother, "I never saw the country so open to me as it is now.
 I preached twenty-five sermons in the month of September, which considering my state of weakness, is as much as I could expect."

-Winchester Ordains Hosea Ballou
+Ordination of Hosea Ballou

 In October 1794, Winchester again attended a meeting of Oxford's Universalists.
 As noted earlier the Independent Christian Societies association, formed in 1785, was no longer active.
 However, the Second Religious Society of Oxford continued to hold an annual meeting with local Universalist societies.
 Some historical accounts refer to these meetings as the General Convention of Universalists, that term, however, does not appear in the Oxford meeting minutes.

 At the Oxford meeting, Winchester, now in the closing years of his ministry, ordained the 23 year-old Hosea Ballou.
 Ballou had only been preaching for three years and had not sought ordination.
 After Ballou finished his sermon, Winchester rose and, without warning, held the Bible against Ballou's chest, crying out, "Brother Ballou, I press to your heart the written Jehovah!"
 Ironically, Ballou's teachings of Universalism would eclipse those of Winchester and Murray.